 The microkeratome will then be removed and the suction ring released.
 You will be able to see, but with fluctuating degrees of blurred vision during the rest of the procedure.
 Your LASIK specialist will lift the flap and fold it back on its hinge and dry the exposed tissue.

 The laser will be positioned over your eye, and you will be asked to stare at a light.
 This is not the laser used to remove tissue from the cornea.
 This light is to help you fixate by staring at a fixed object for about 60 seconds.

 When your eye is in the correct position, your doctor will start the laser.
 At this point in the surgery, you may become aware of new sounds and smells.

 The pulse of the laser makes a fast ticking sound.
 As the laser removes corneal tissue, some people have reported a smell similar to burning hair.
 A computer controls the amount of laser delivered to your eye.
 After the pulses of laser energy have vaporized the corneal tissue, the flap is put back into position.

-A shield should be placed over your eye at the end of the procedure as protection, since no stitches are used to hold the flap in place.
-It is important for you to wear this shield as directed, to prevent you from rubbing your eye and putting pressure on your eye while you sleep, and to protect your eye from accidentally being hit or poked until the flap has healed.
+A shield will be placed over your eye at the end of the procedure as protection since no stitches are used to hold the flap in place.
+It is important for you to wear this shield as directed since it will prevent you from rubbing your eye and putting pressure on your eye while you sleep.
+It will also protect your eye from accidentally being hit or poked until the flap has healed.

-Immediately after the procedure, your eye may experience a burning or itching sensation.
+Immediately after your LASIK in the UAE, your eye may experience a burning or itching sensation.
 You may also feel like there is something in it.

-You may experience some discomfort, or in some cases, mild to moderate pain and your doctor may suggest you take a mild pain reliever.
+You may experience some discomfort, or in some cases, mild to moderate pain.
+Your doctor may suggest you take a mild pain reliever.
 Both your eyes may tear or be watery as well.
 Additionally, your vision will probably be hazy or blurry.